 Potatoes and tofu tasting like deviled eggs?
 I can’t be serious, right?
 Well, I’m absolutely serious, folks!

-Before going vegan and learning about the cruelty of the egg industry, (yes, this includes free-range and backyard hens) I really enjoyed deviled eggs.
+Before going vegan and learning about the cruelty of the chicken eggs industry, (yes, this includes free-range and backyard hens) I really enjoyed deviled eggs.

 There was just something about the creamy, sulfur tasting filling and the chewiness of the egg whites.
 It was the perfect appetizer at a party.

-While I don’t miss eating eggs, I was really excited to mess around with this recipe and find a way to re-create these tasty party appetizers.
+While I don’t miss eating eggs, I was really excited to mess around with this recipe and find a way to re-create a vegan version of these tasty party appetizers.

 ❤️ Why you’ll love this recipe

-- They really taste like eggs, thanks to the black salt!
+- This vegan egg recipe really taste like hard-boiled eggs, thanks to the black salt!
 It has a strong sulfur flavor and goes really well with the creamy potatoes and tofu.

-- This is a great appetizer to bring to a holiday party or for an Easter brunch and it will definitely impress your friends and family.
+- This is a classic appetizer party food to bring to a holiday party or for an Easter brunch and it will definitely impress your friends and family.

-- It’s got minimal ingredients that use a lot of pantry essentials and it’s high in protein thanks to the tofu!
+- Made with minimal and simple ingredients that use a lot of pantry essentials and it's high in protein thanks to the tofu!

 🧂 Ingredients & substitutions